Skeli789/Complete-Fire-Red-Upgrade/README.md

 - Item storage swsh + changable background
 - transparent showpokepic
 - Removed Extra save confirmation (the overwrite warning)
 - Added new egg hatch animation
+- Wonder Trades
 #### If you want to see how potential this expansion would have in future read [this](https://github.com/Shiny-Miner/CFRU-expansion/blob/Experiments/todo.md)

 #### Note: It is advised to use [DPE-gen9](https://github.com/Shiny-Miner/Dynamic-Pokemon-Expansion-Gen-9) with it.